Kimberly A. Justice

 About Kimberly

 - Lead Counsel in Murphy, et al. v.
 Toyota Motor Corporation, et al., Consolidated Case No. 4:21-cv-00178-ALM (E.D.
-Tex.), a class action arising from allegations that Toyota manufactured, sold, and leased 2013-2018 Toyota RAV4 vehicles with defective batteries.
+Tex.), a class action arising from allegations that Toyota manufactured, sold, and leased 2013-2018 Toyota RAV4 vehicles with a defectively designed battery retention system. ($77.3 million in settlement benefits for the class and recall plaintiffs’ expert values at over $600 million; pending final settlement approval).

 - Co-Lead Counsel in In re Peanut Farmers Antitrust Litigation, 2:19-cv-00463 (E.D.
-Va.), an antitrust class action alleging that peanut shellers’ entered into a conspiracy in restraint of trade, the purpose and effect of which was to suppress competition and depress prices paid to peanut farmers in the United States. ($102.75 million in settlements for the class).
+Va.), an antitrust class action alleging that peanut shellers’ entered into a conspiracy in restraint of trade, the purpose and effect of which was to suppress competition and depress prices paid to peanut farmers in the United States. ($102.75 million recovery).

 - Co-Lead Counsel in In re: Chicago Board of Options Exchange Volatility Index Manipulation Antitrust Litigation, MDL 2842 (N.D.
 Ill.), a multidistrict litigation arising from over a decade of alleged manipulation of financial instruments linked to the Chicago Board Options Exchange’s (“CBOE”) Volatility Index, the “VIX,” and the opaque settlement process the CBOE designed for certain of those instruments.